 She purchased the shotgun legally at the Colorado Gun Broker, according to a post on the company’s Facebook page.
 The gun shop is less than two miles from Columbine High School.

-The gun shop says Pais passed two background clearances by the National Instant Criminal Background Check System (NICS) and the Colorado Bureau of Investigation (CBI).
-The post goes on to say the store had no reason to suspect she was a threat to herself or anyone else.
+Pais passed two background clearances by the National Instant Criminal Background Check System and the Colorado Bureau of Investigation, the gun shop said in a post on social media.
+It said the store had no reason to suspect she was a threat to herself or anyone else.

 Phillips said there was no threat to a particular school.
 Jefferson County Sheriff Jeff Shrader said investigators don’t think Pais got onto the grounds of Columbine High School in Littleton.